selinaXyy/cocktailConnoisseur/README.md

 Node.js
 NPM (Node Package Manager)

-## Installation
-Run the following terminal commands to set up the program:

-npm init
-npm i

 ## Usage
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.

+### Installation
+#### Run the following terminal command to set up the program:
+npm install

 3. Run the application using 'node index.js' command.
+4. Open your web browser and go to http://localhost:3000 to view the application.

 ### _Now explore, discover, and mix up your favorite cocktails with ease. 🍸🍹🥃_